Term or acronym | Definition |

 ---|---|

-2FA | Two factor authentication |
+2FA | Two-factor authentication. |

-Bearer Tokens | Every integrator.io account is provisioned with one API token.
-API clients should transmit this token using the authorization request header field and the "Bearer" authentication scheme. |
+Bearer tokens | Every integrator.io account is provisioned with API tokens.
+API clients must transmit a token in the authorization request header field using the Bearer authentication scheme.
+You can generate tokens with limited scope or an auto-purge window to solve problems where a connection needs specific access on a temporary basis. |

 Connection |